 Who of God is made unto us…righteousness. —I Corinthians 1:30.

-So Christ was made righteousness unto us by God.
-So Christ is our Righteousness (Jeremiah 23:6).
-A blessed exchange was made: Christ was made sin for us, we are made the righteousness of God in Him (II Corinthians 5:21).
-Surely, the righteousness of Christ is valid before God; and the righteousness of Christ is received by us through faith.
-You must firmly believe, my dear Christian, that the only righteousness wherewith you may stand in the sight of God is not your own, but that of your divine Substitute—the righteousness of Christ.
-This God gives to you; it belongs to you; you must apprehend it in true faith.
-Thus you may stand before God.
+So, Christ was made righteousness unto us by God.
+So, Christ is “our Righteousness” (Jeremiah 23:6).
+A blessed exchange was made: Christ was made sin for us; we are “made the righteousness of God in Him” (II Corinthians 5:21).
+Surely, the righteousness of Christ is valid before God, and the righteousness of Christ is received by us through faith.
+You must firmly believe, my dear Christian, that the only righteousness wherewith you may stand in the sight of God is not your own, but that of your divine Substitute, the righteousness of Christ.
+This God gives to you; it belongs to you; you must continue to apprehend it in true faith.
+Thus you may continue to stand before God.
 Thus all your sins are taken away from you and are gone; they are forgiven you for Christ’s sake.
 And Christ’s pure righteousness—spotless, blameless, perfect righteousness—envelopes you.
 If you continue to apprehend this in true faith, you have no need to fear or despair.
 Then you, at all times, continue to possess that perfect righteousness, wherewith you may continue to stand before God.

-PRAYER – O God, how graciously didst Thou help me: Thou didst make Christ to be my righteousness.
+PRAYER – O God, how graciously didst Thou help me; Thou didst make Christ to be my righteousness.
 Christ is my jewel; Christ is my glorious dress; Christ is the robe of my righteousness.
-Grant that through the gracious operation of Thy Holy Spirit, working through Thy Gospel, I may ever continue to put on Christ by continuing to believe in Him, continue to wrap myself in Christ, and continue to hide myself in Him.
+Grant that, through the gracious operation of Thy Holy Spirit, working through Thy Gospel, I may ever continue to put on Christ by continuing to believe in Him, by continuing to wrap myself in Christ, and by continuing to hide myself in Him.
 And for Christ’s sake, O righteous God, continue to declare me, a sinner, righteous!
 Amen.

 Jesus, Thy blood and righteousness,